-Each year, the United States Air Force Academy is lucky enough to have more candidates seek admission than there are available appointments.
-While it is always our goal to select a group of exceptional candidates that will become the future leaders of our Air Force, many applicants with promising potential will not be offered appointments.
+Each year, the United States Air Force Academy has more candidates seek admission than there are available appointments.
+It is always our goal to select a group of exceptional candidates that will become the future leaders of our Air Force, however many applicants with promising potential will not be offered appointments.
 A select group of approximately 240 young men and women will instead be offered the opportunity to attend the Academy’s Preparatory School, or Prep School.

-Located six miles south of the main cadet area, the Prep School’s Commander, Col. Jacqueline Breeden, and her faculty and staff work to prepare a diverse group of “cadet candidates” in academics, athletics, character development and military training to succeed and lead at the Academy.
-Cadet candidates are not guaranteed an appointment to the Academy, but successful completion of the 10-month Prep School program greatly improves those chances.
+Located six miles south of the main cadet area, the Prep School’s Commander, faculty, and staff work to prepare a diverse group of “cadet candidates” in academics, athletics, character development, and military training to succeed and lead at the Academy.
+Cadet candidates are not guaranteed an appointment to the Academy, but earn consideration and a recommendation from the Prep School Commander by successfully completing the 10-month Prep School program.

-Unless you are an enlisted Airman in the Air Force, there is no independent application process for the Prep School.
-If you apply to the Academy and are not offered an appointment, you will be considered for one of the Prep School’s appointments.
-Admission is limited to selected civilian students, enlisted members of the military and reservists who meet eligibility requirements.
+There is no independent application process for the Prep School unless you are an enlisted Airman in the Air Force.
+If you apply to the Academy and are not offered an appointment, you will be considered for admission to the Prep School.
+Admission is limited to selected civilian students, enlisted members of the military, and reservists who meet eligibility requirements.